-Our experiments confirm that connection tracking in TCP does not increase CPU usage noticeably over UDP.
-This result was only possible in experiment, since there are no good models of CPU consumption for DNS.
+Our experiments confirm that connection tracking and cryptography processing in TLS does not increase CPU usage noticeably over UDP.
+CPU usage for all queries over TCP is even lower than UDP with possible TCP optimizations in hardware.
+These results are only possible in experiment, since there are no good models of CPU consumption for DNS.